 We have used examples from science and mathematics in this course to illustrate teaching approaches.
 If you are not a teacher of a STEM (science, technology, engineering or mathematics) subject, then this course will still provide you with the principles of planning for learning.
 We welcome your ideas in the course discussions throughout.

-Your experienced course mentors, Jane and Yeasmin, will be supporting you between 13 May 2019 - 6 July 2019 in the discussions.
-Jane and Yeasmin will be recording three video diaries to highlight some of the main discussion points at the end of Week 2, Week 4 and Week 5.
+Your experienced course mentors, Jane and Mark, will be supporting you between 5 October - 22 November 2020 in the discussions.
+Jane and Mark will be recording a video diary to highlight some of the main discussion points at the end of Week 5.
 Keep an eye out for their requests to quote your comments.

-Shortly after 17 June 2019 we’ll be recording a Question and Answer (Q&A) session with Dylan, Chris and Andrea.
+Shortly after 16 November 2020 we’ll be recording a Question and Answer (Q&A) session with the course educators.
 All the online courses for teachers from the National STEM Learning Centre include Q&A sessions, allowing you to follow up with any of the ideas raised in the course or to share an issue about your teaching context with our expert educators.
 Post your questions on step 5.12.

 We’d really like to get to know you and encourage you to get to know each other.
 In the comments below, describe the kind of educational establishment you teach in, the main subject and the age range that you teach.